-I. Semantic and Pragmatic Construals of a Fundamental Bipolarity
+1.1 Semantic and Pragmatic Construals of a Fundamental Bipolarity

 The Fregean semantic tradition treats the distinction between truth and falsity as conceptually fundamental.
-This is not to say that these notions need be taken to be to be conceptually primitive, in the sense of not being further analyzable-though that was Frege's own view.
+This is not to say that these notions need be taken to be conceptually primitive, in the sense of not being further analyzable-though that was Frege's own view.
 But it is characteristic of this tradition to understand specifically semantic significance in terms of the difference something makes, its relevance to, possession of one or the other of these two "truth-values."
 The basic form of semantic meaningfulness is truth evaluability.

 The two truth-values are not merely different (as square and red are), but exclusively different (as square and circular are).
 In the central, defining cases, possessing the one truth-value rules out possessing the other.
 It is impossible for anything to be both true and false.
 Further, the two truth-values are thought of as opposites.
 Appealing to an older tradition, we could say that "true" and "false" express Aristotelian contradictories rather than merely contraries.
 However, at least for the Fregeans, the opposition between truth and falsity is conceptually more basic than, and presupposed by, the distinction between contradictories and contraries.
-Much, much later in the order of explanation, sophisticated semantic theories might find reasons to relax these structural constraints for special cases, and countenance truth-value gluts and gaps: truth-evaluable items of which one says that they are either both true and false or neither.
+Much, much later in the order of explanation, sophisticated semantic theories might find reasons to relax these structural constraints for special cases, and countenance truth-value gluts and gaps: truth-evaluable items of which one says that they are either both true and false or neither true nor false.
 But the intelligibility of such late-coming subtleties is understood to be rooted in and parasitic on the more basic cases where what is truth evaluable takes one and only one of the two values.
-The home language-game of "truth-value" talk is built on and builds in the distinction and the modally robust opposition between truth and falsity.
+The home languagegame of "truth-value" talk is built on and builds in both the distinction and the modally robust opposition between truth and falsity.

-I have been pointing to a familiar and influential philosophical tradition that is demarcated by having semantic bivalence, in a broad sense, as one of its guiding ideas.
-It is characterized by its commitment to an order of explanation that seeks to understand meaning ultimately in terms of truth-values.
-The purest, paradigmatic application, and a strong confirmation of the power of this approach was provided early on by the clear, elegant, arbitrarily recursively extensible, bivalent truth-functional semantics it turned out to make possible for classical (Boolean) sentential logical vocabulary.
+This familiar and influential philosophical tradition that has semantic bivalence, in a broad sense, as one of its guiding ideas is further characterized by its commitment to an order of explanation that seeks to understand meaning ultimately in terms of truth-values.
+The purest, paradigmatic application, and a strong confirmation of the power of this approach, was provided early on by the clear, elegant, arbitrarily recursively extensible, bivalent truth-functional semantics it turned out to make possible for classical (Boolean) sentential logical vocabulary.
+Ever since, the first criterion of adequacy for a candidate semantics has been its capacity to provide a sound and complete specification of specifically logical consequence relations.

 This bivalent semantic structure has an analogue on the side of pragmatics: that is, in theories of the use of linguistic locutions, rather than of the meanings or contents those locutions express.
-Here the starting point is acts, things speakers and thinkers can do, and the practical attitudes those acts express-in a different, pragmatic rather than semantic, sense of "express".
-The fundamental acts are affirmation and denial, expressing practical attitudes of acceptance and rejection (whether overtly and publicly, or covertly, in foro interno).
+Here the starting point is acts, things speakers and thinkers can do, and the practical attitudes those acts express-in a different, pragmatic rather than semantic, sense of "express."
+The fundamental acts are affirmation and denial, expressing practical attitudes of acceptance and rejection (whether overtly and publicly, or covertly and quietly).